maltempoLuca/plai/docs/PHASE0_PROGRESS.md

 - **Achieved:** We now have a reusable cache format ready for the upcoming pose wrapper, enabling repeatable runs and easy inspection during tuning.
 - **Next step:** Implement the pose extraction wrapper to populate the cache using the frame iterator + normalization helpers, then propagate cached outputs into signals/rep detection.
 ## Next steps
-1. Implement `io/ingest.py` with ffprobe helpers (rotation, fps, duration) and a timestamped frame iterator contract.
-2. Define data models in `config.py` (e.g., VideoSpec, PoseConfig) and shared types.
-3. Add MediaPipe Pose wrapper and caching scaffolding (`vision/keypoints.py`, `vision/cache.py`), documenting cache format.
+1. Add MediaPipe Pose wrapper and connect it to the JSONL pose cache + frame iterator.
-4. Begin signals module stubs (`signals/kinematics.py`, `signals/smoothing.py`, `signals/quality.py`) with interfaces and minimal tests.
+2. Begin signals module stubs (`signals/kinematics.py`, `signals/smoothing.py`, `signals/quality.py`) with interfaces and minimal tests.
-5. Wire a minimal CLI shape (`plai/cli.py`) that will later call the analysis pipeline.
+3. Wire a minimal CLI shape (`plai/cli.py`) that will later call the analysis pipeline.

 ## Notes
 - Dependencies will be added gradually as implementations land to avoid pinning unused packages prematurely.